 Measure the frequency, wavelength and speed of waves in a solid

 There are many different ways that the speed of waves in a solid can be measured.
-This is one of the methods.
+One method involves the use of a vibration generator.

-To measure the frequency, wavelength and speed of waves in a metal rod.
+To measure the frequency, wavelength and speed of waves in a string.

-- Calculate the speed of the sound waves in the rod using the frequency and wavelength recorded.
+- Calculate the speed of the waves using: wave speed = frequency × wavelength.